prometheus/pushgateway/README.md

 which is equivalent to having no `instance` label at all but prevents the server from attaching one.

+### About metric inconsistencies

+The Pushgateway exposes all pushed metrics together with its own metrics via the same `/metrics` endpoint.
+(See the section about [exposed metrics](#exposed-metrics) for details.)
+Therefore, all the metrics have to be consistent with each other: Metrics of the same name must have the same type, even if they are pushed to different groups, and there must be no duplicates, i.e. metrics with the same name and the exact same label pairs.
+Pushes that would lead to inconsistencies are rejected with status code 400.

+Inconsistent help strings are tolerated, though.
+The Pushgateway will pick a winning help string and log about it at info level.

+_Legacy note: The help string of Pushgateway's own `push_time_seconds` metric has changed in v0.10.0.
+By using a persistence file, metrics pushed to a Pushgateway of an earlier versions can make it into a Pushgateway of v0.10.0 or later.
+In this case, the above mentioned log message will show up.
+Once each previously pushed group has been deleted or received a new push, the log message will disappear._

 ### About timestamps

 If you push metrics at time *t*<sub>1</sub>, you might be tempted to believe